zowe/docs-site/docs/user-guide/configuring-zowe-via-jcl.md

 In addition to core JCL samples, you can also customize JCL samples for various keyring setup options according to your security manager.

 * For sample JCLs corresponding to core tasks, see the table [Core Tasks](#core-tasks).
-* For sample JCLs corresponding to keyring tsks, see the section [Keyring Tasks](#keyring-tasks) later in this article.
+* For sample JCLs corresponding to keyring tasks, see the section [Keyring Tasks](#keyring-tasks) later in this article.
 * For JCL samples if you are using VSAM as your storage solution for the Caching service, see the table corresponding to [(Optional) Caching Service VSAM Task](#optional-caching-service-vsam-task).

 ## Core Tasks